SomeSpaceNerd/superbird-debian-dechromeified/README.md

 ## Features

-Working:
+Working and available features:
 * Debian 13 (Trixie) aarch64
 * Framebuffer display working with X11, in portrait or landscape, with touch input
 * Networking via USB RNDIS (requires a host device)
 * Automatic blacklight on/off with display wake/sleep
 * VNC and SSH (forwarded through host device)
-* Chromium browser, fullscreen kiosk mode
-* Buttons and dial used to control a light and recall scenes/automations/scripts on Home Assistant
-* 256MB `settings` partition used for Chromium user profile
+* 256MB `settings` partition used for app settings

-Available, but not used in this image:

 * Bluetooth
 * Backlight brightness control (currently fixed at 100)
 * Audio (mic array, DSP)

 Not working:
 * GPU acceleration

 GPU: the hardware has a Mali GPU, but the stock OS uses it via DirectFB QT library, and does not include necessary libraries to make it work with X11.
 It may be possible to grab the needed files from Radxa Zero.